megidont/Illimat-tarot-luminaries/major arcana.md

 ##  1. The Magician:

 While the Magician is on the board, any harvests made in the Magician's field must be stacked face down under the Magician.
-Additionally, players may stockpile and harvest on the same turn in the Magician's field.
+Additionally, players may stockpile and harvest on the same turn in the Magician's field (if the season allows these actions).
 When you claim the Magician, add all face down cards under the Magician to your harvest.

 ##  2. The High Priestess: